 2012-13: Signed to a three-year entry-level contract by Montreal in March 2013, Holland joined the Canadiens’ AHL affiliate in Hamilton as a 20-year-old in October after skating in two games with the WHL’s Tri-City Americans.
 He scored 10 goals with 18 assists and was -12 with 8 penalty minutes in 69 AHL games.
 The Bulldogs missed the playoffs after finishing last in the North Division.
 Holland had an assist and was -3 in his two games with the Americans.

 Holland is one of those players who can sometimes go unnoticed but he can do it all.
 He has such a high hockey IQ that it allows him to think the game at a quick pace and help him set-up his linemates.
 The skilled playmaker is also versatile enough to play all the forward positions.
-The smooth skating forward proved to be durable at the AHL level and showed good poise when distributing the puck on the Bulldog's power play.
+The smooth skating forward proved to be durable at the AHL level and shows poise on the power play.
 He needs to add more muscle mass to his thin frame while continuing his improvement of his two-way game to play in the NHL.
-Holland projects as a top-nine forward at the NHL level but could be far better should he gain more size.